DecisionsDev/odm-container-samples/decisioncenter/guicustomization/README.md

 ## Introduction

-This sample shows you how to customize the Business console.
+This sample shows you how to customize the Business console following the [GUI customization sample](https://www.ibm.com/docs/en/odm/9.0.0?topic=center-gui-customization) in a container context.

-It is the ODM on k8s adaptation of the ODM on premises [GUI customization sample](https://www.ibm.com/docs/en/odm/9.0.0?topic=center-gui-customization).

 ## Running this sample in Decision Center